jakubiszon/table2json/README.md

 ### Connecting to sqlserver
 To connect to sqlserver you need to:
-  1. create a database interface by passing 'sqlserver' as the argument
+  1. Create a database interface by passing 'sqlserver' as the argument
 ```JS
 const db = table2json( 'sqlserver' );
 ```
-  2. pass connection description object or a connection string to the `open` method, the passed data is consumed by **mssql** library and should be compatible with its formats, example:
+  2. Pass connection description object or a connection string to the `open` method, the passed data is consumed by **mssql** library and should be compatible with its formats, example:
 ```JS
 await db.open({
 	"password": "xxxxxxxxxxx",